GHROTIC/xu-mini-m-guide/README.md

 <div align="center">

 ###### DISCLAIMER: I try to verify information but I'm not perfect and things change daily.<br>Please let me know @GHROTIC in the MagicX Discord if you notice any errors.
+Guide last updated on May 19th, 2025.

   # **-== Xu Mini M Guide==-**